 1066 8th St, Boulder, CO 80302

-Since I was five years old and making little clay birds, I've always been interested in working with clay.
-I began really working in ceramics in my twenties in California, in classes taught by Ed Traynor at Pasadena City College.
-After ten years, however, I took a long break to follow a career as a research biologist.
-I finally returned to clay when I was working at the University of Colorado and joined the Boulder Potters' Guild in 2002.
-Since retiring from lab work in 2007, art work and clay have been major pursuits in my life.
+I began working in ceramics in my twenties in California, in classes taught by Ed Traynor at Pasadena City College.
+After a long break to follow a career as a research biologist, I returned to clay and joined the Boulder Potters' Guild in 2002.
+Since retiring from lab work in 2007, artwork has been a major pursuit in my life.

-I also work in paper, making prints and handprinted embossed cards, again using mainly inspirations from nature.
-For this work, I have a large etching press in my home studio, which has seen lots of use over the years.
+I also work in paper, making prints and handprinted embossed cards.
+For this work, I have a large etching press, which has seen lots of use over the years.
 I make the original designs for plates in clay, then make a master mold from these using liquid rubber; a final plate is then cast in epoxy resin for use in the press.

 click on image for full view or audio